Skip to content

 If you've decided that you need to add an undershirt to your wardrobe, be careful as you consider what choices to make.
 Many men underestimate the importance of an undershirt and make unwise decisions that affect the look of their entire outfit.

-Many people assume that wearing a T-shirt is the same as wearing an undershirt.
-While a T-shirt can serve the same function, they're not designed to do what undershirts do and will not be as effective as an undershirt.
+Many people assume wearing a T-shirt is the same as an undershirt.
+While a T-shirt can serve a similar purpose, it lacks the tight fit and sleekness required.

 Furthermore, a tight fit makes for a lean silhouette and eliminates wrinkle lines when the dress shirt pushes against your body.
 Undershirts should taper from a comfortable fit at the shoulders that allows you free movement down to a tapered waist that eliminates excess fabric throughout.